 Lab tests demonstrated decades ago that you want the outside of your helmet to slide when you hit the pavement, not stick and jerk your head and neck.
 Rounder, slicker helmets are proven to do that better.

-Snell dropped their 5kg guided impactor onto a helmeted Hybrid III headform and neck, impacting the helmet sides to achieve an oblique transmission of energy.
+Two of Snell's officers, working in a University of Washington test lab, dropped a 5kg guided impactor onto a helmeted Hybrid III headform and neck, impacting the helmet sides to achieve an oblique transmission of energy.
 The MIPS layer activated and moved.
 They used both flat and hemispheric impactors, and measured both linear and rotational acceleration.
 They hit each location twice.
 Helmet straps were tight.
 They chose the locations based on a Harborview study of the most likely impact locations on bicycle helmets.

-The MIPS representative present at the meeting, Peter Halldin, said that he was not surprised, since their own testing with linear impactors had the same result.
+The MIPS representative present at the ASTM meeting, Peter Halldin, said that he was not surprised, since MIPS' own testing with linear impactors had the same result.
 (MIPS normally tests with vertical drops on a slanted anvil.
 Most importantly, the headform is always free to move in any direction.)

-Our conclusion is that this testing by a respected lab, reported by an organization with a distinguished history of consumer-oriented helmet activism, shows that MIPS is not likely to help you in a crash configuration similar to the one tested by Snell.
+Our conclusion is that this testing by officers of a respected organization with a distinguished history of consumer-oriented helmet activism, shows that MIPS is not likely to help you in a crash configuration similar to the one tested by the Snell officers.
 Other lab testing using an unrestrained moving headform with a sticky rubber covering and no neck attached impacting a very rough 45 degree slanted anvil with the straps tight over an inflexible jaw (the configuration MIPS uses) has shown that MIPS does reduce rotational acceleration.
 But when the head is constrained--as by a neck--MIPS does not perform well.
 That does not happen in the field, where heads are attached to the body.
 We still think your helmet, with a normal scalp under it, will move anyway.

 From one Swedish manufacturer in 2009, MIPS developed marketing momentum after a 2013 article in Bicycling magazine praised it as the only new helmet technology available.
 We found six manufacturers in September 2013.
 In 2014 Bell bought a substantial part of the MIPS company, and other manufacturersbegan scrambling to put MIPS helmets on the US market.
 In mid-2016 there were 200 models from 58 brands.
 Does it work?
 Do you need it?
 We can not answer all of those questions below, but here is the story.